enthought/mayavi/docs/README.txt

 following are to be noted.

-  1. Most often `DataArray` and `Points` objects do not make copies of the numerix data.
+  1. Most often `DataArray` and `Points` objects do not make copies of the numpy data.
 The exceptions are listed above.
 This means changes to either the tvtk object or the array are reflected in the other.

   2. It is safe to delete references to the array object converted.
-     You cannot resize the numerix array though.
+     You cannot resize the numpy array though.

   3. `CellArray` always copies data on assignment.
 However, when using `set_cells`, the behaviour is similar to what happens for `DataArray` objects.
 Note that it is not advisable to change the connectivity ids and number of cells when this is done.
-Also note that for the `CellArray` it is best to pass data in the form of numerix arrays having a typecode of 'l' (`Numeric.Int`).
+Also note that for the `CellArray` it is best to pass data in the form of numpy arrays having a typecode of `enthought.tvtk.array_handler.ID_TYPE_CODE`).
 Otherwise one incurs an extra copy due to a typecast.

   4. `IdList` always makes a copy of the data.
 This class is very rarely used.